Yountville shooting

-On March 9, 2018, a murder–suicide shooting took place at the Veterans Home of California in Yountville, California.
-The Pathway Home is a residential treatment program meant to help post-9/11 veterans struggling with PTSD and TBIs reintegrate into society.
+On March 9, 2018, a murder–suicide shooting took place at the Veterans Home of California in Yountville, California, United States.
+The Pathway Home is a residential treatment program meant to help post-9/11 veterans struggling with post-traumatic stress disorder and traumatic brain injury reintegrate into society.
 The shooter, Albert Wong, had attended the program until the home's executive director, Christine Loeber, dismissed him earlier in the week.

 Location

 The Pathway Home was a treatment program run by a non-profit that leased part of a campus of the state-run Veterans Home of California-Yountville.
 The facility was secured by roaming unarmed 24-hour security personnel for the entire campus, with security cameras installed at The Pathway Home's front door, and hallways as well as a sign-in desk.
 The program worked to help veterans of the Iraq and Afghanistan wars with PTSD.

 During the incident, residents of the nearby veterans' home were locked down after reports of an active shooter, and teenagers who were visiting the grounds were evacuated shortly after 2:30 pm.